-Figure 7: Beam profile of a 532 nm beam, measured with a Spiricon beam profiler.
+Figure 7: Beam profile of the 532 nm generated beam measured with a Spiricon beam profiler

 Driver laser for high current photoinjectors

 The green-light gain-switched laser system was used to create electron beam at two accelerator locations at Jefferson Lab.
-One location serves as a photogun/photocathode test stand where the laser was used to produce record-level current magnetized beam, see details in references [13, 14].
+One location serves as a photogun/photocathode test stand where the laser was used to produce magnetized electron beam at record-level current, see details in references [13, 14].
 During a high current test over two days, the stable and reliable gain-switched-based drive laser system produced picosecond-pulse magnetized beams at 28 mA average current and 1.5 A peak current at the photocathode.
-The drive laser was set up to run with 50 ps (FWHM) pulse width and 374.25 MHz repetition rate.
-The demonstration of the sustained high current beam performance represents an important step toward demonstrating the feasibility of a technically challenging Electron Ion Collider cooler design using magnetized beams.
-This laser system operated for months without intervention until key parameter changes were required.
+The drive laser was set up to provide 50 ps (FWHM) pulse width and 374.25 MHz repetition rate, with the repetition rate chosen for a proposed electron cooler application for the Electron Ion Collider [X].
+The laser system operated for months without intervention, permitting focused study of the photogun and photocathode, which was the fundamental basis for the tests.

-The same laser was then used to drive a photogun at the JLab LERF for medical isotope production, where it served to dramatically improve accelerator performance compared to that obtained using a mode-locked drive laser.
-For this application, very low pulse repetition rate was required: the laser frequency was easily tuned to the required 4 MHz, which is not trivial at all with other oscillator including mode-locked lasers.
-To check the phase stability, we recorded the electron beam position signals from the beam position monitors (BPMs) at two different locations in the injector where such signals are sensitive to the electron bunch phase and have been routinely used to monitor the bunch phase during beam operation.
-As shown in Figure 10, the signals basically remained constant during a 15-hour operation, representing a sustained long-term phase stability and a sharp contrast to our previous mode-locked drive laser ( Neodymium Doped Yttrium Vanadate solid-state laser mode-locked by a semiconductor saturable absorber.
-The vendor is Time-Bandwidth Product).
-Based on our previous experience with the mode-locked drive lasers, it was quite common to see a notable phase drift within a few hours of operation and an adjustment usually would be required to maintain the electron beam stable.
-It should be noted the slight variation on the top of the curves in Figure 10 may be induced by other devices on the accelerator beamline, in particular the SRF cavities.
-The few sharp drops of the signals were due to the loss of electron beam when the machine was tripped off.
+The same laser was then used to drive a photogun at the JLab LERF for medical isotope production [x], where it served to dramatically improve accelerator performance compared to that obtained using a mode-locked drive laser.
+For this application, a very low pulse repetition rate was required: 4 MHz, which is not easy to obtain using mode-locked lasers.
+To check the phase stability, we recorded the electron beam position signals from the beam position monitors (BPMs) at two different locations in the injector where such signals are sensitive to the electron bunch phase and have been routinely used to monitor the bunch phase during beam operation with a mode-locked drive laser in the past [FEL refs?].
+As shown in Figure 10, the signals basically remained constant during 15 hours of operation, in sharp contrast to our previous experience using a mode-locked drive laser when it was quite common to see a notable phase drift over just a few hours of operation.
+Under such circumstances, intervention was required to maintain stable electron beam and this caused downtime.
+It should be noted that the slight variations on the top curve (red) in Figure 10 may be induced by other devices on the accelerator beamline, in particular the superconducting RF cavities.
+The few sharp drops of the signals were due to the loss of electron beam when the machine tripped off.